Having good social media profiles can get you more exposure online, help you connect with your fans or customers, and improve your online reputation.

 Of course, if it’s for a personal account, you should almost always go with a headshot.

-But what about for a company?
+What about for a company?
 It’s a tough call, but it really depends on your goals.
 If you run a smaller operation or are the face of your company, include a headshot of you.

-But if you have a more recognizable brand or don’t want your company to be associated with you specifically, go with the logo.
+If you have a more recognizable brand or don’t want your company to be associated with you specifically, go with the logo.

 It’s also a good idea to stick with the same (or at least a similar) photo across different social networks.
 That way you’re easier to recognize on different platforms.

-Element #4: Your link
+Element #4: Your Social Media Profile Link

 This varies from one social media network to the next, but be sure to seek out any opportunity to get your link on the main page of your social profile.